 \subsection{Contributions}

 In summary, this paper makes the following contributions:

-\begin{itemize} \item We are the \textbf{first} to comprehensively study the influence of ChatGPT on Android malware detection.
-Our research highlights that existing solutions lack interpretability, while ChatGPT excels in analysis and comprehension. \item Our designed experiments and questionnaires reveal user and developer preferences for large language models like ChatGPT due to its high interpretability and powerful analysis capabilities. \item Our research proposes a novel perspective for shaping the future of large language models for Android malware detection: \textbf{alongside decision-making, more explanation}. \end{itemize}
+\begin{itemize} \item We conduct the \textbf{first comprehensive study} on the impact of ChatGPT in Android malware detection, identifying its strengths in interpretability and analysis compared to existing solutions. \item Through experiments and user/developer surveys, we demonstrate the strong preference for large language models like ChatGPT due to their interpretability and analytical power. \item We introduce a novel perspective for future Android malware detection: prioritizing \textbf{explanation alongside decision-making} to enhance usability and trust in large language models. \end{itemize}

 The remainder of this article is structured as follows.
 Section \ref{backgrd} introduces the motivation and the relevant information on ChatGPT and Android malware detection.
 The proposed approach is presented in Section \ref{method}.
 Section \ref{setup} describes the experimental setup and evaluation metrics.
 Experimental results are shown in Section \ref{study}.
-The further analysis of the proposed approach is discussed in Section \ref{sec_threats}.
+The further analysis of the proposed approach is discussed in Section \ref{discuss}.
 Section \ref{R-work} presents the related work.
 Finally, Section \ref{coclusion} provides a summary of the proposed approach in this paper.

 { \textbf{Data Avalibility:} The data underlying this paper is available on Figshare \footnote{\url{https://doi.org/10.6084/m9.figshare.27004879.v1}}.